bibleexchange/church_ministry__textbook/en/0101_introduction.md

 1. Jesus not only taught the people, but He also gave them physical food (Matthew 15:29-32)
 2. Jesus will punish those who ignore the poor (Matthew 25:31-46)
-3. The deacons and overseers were to be "given to hospitality" (I Tim.
+3. The deacons and overseers were to be "given to hospitality" (1 Tim.
 3:2; Titus 1:8)
 4. "Pure religion" is to help the widows and orphans (James 1:27)
 5. We cannot only pray for someone if they have a need, but we need to help them (James 2:15-17)
 6. The early church shared all their possessions, so no one had any needs (Acts 4:32-35)